UCL/STIR-GATE-Connection/VoxelisedXCAT/sub_scripts/README.md

 Scripts
 =======
 * prepare_files.sh: shell script that copies scanner files from the specified scanner example directory.
 This script is required to be run first to copy the correct data into VoxelisedXCAT directory.
-* get_attenuation_translation.sh: shell script that reads a interfile header and returns x,y half voxel size shifts for the attenuation translation.
+* get_attenuation_translation.sh: shell script that reads an image with STIR and returns shifts for the attenuation translation.
-* get_source_position.sh: shell script that reads a interfile header and returns the source position offset that centers the phantom in the GATE scanner.
+* get_source_position.sh: shell script that reads an image with STIR and returns the source position offset for GATE

+*WARNING* the `get_*.sh` scripts put the centre of the STIR image at the GATE 0,0,0.
+Therefore they assume that the GATE scanner is defined as in `ExamplesOfScanners`.Shifting the centre of the GATE scanner is currently going to break things. of the scanner there will b